-2. What Car to Rent in South Africa?
+What Car to Rent in South Africa?

-If you want a new experience camping in Africa is a fantastic way to explore.
+If you want a new experience, camping in Africa is a fantastic way to explore.
 Happy Campers have now launched a branch out of Cape Town.
 Check them out!
 We partnered with Happy Campers in Iceland and had a fantastic experience.

-If you plan to drive into the real African bush like Botswana or Mozambique this is the way to go but prepared to spend money as the rentals are expensive.
-We didn’t need a four wheel drive vehicle anywhere in South Africa, but once you travel cross borders you’ll want one.
+If you plan to drive into the real African bush like Botswana or Mozambique, this is the way to go but be prepared to spend money as the rentals are expensive.
+We didn’t need a four-wheel drive vehicle anywhere in South Africa, but once you travel across borders, you’ll want one.

-3. Car Rental Insurance in South Africa
+Car Rental Insurance in South Africa

-If you have a US credit card, or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
+If you have a US credit card or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
 It’s worth it to check your documentation and call your credit card company to find out.
 It’s even worth considering signing up for a new credit card that does offer this so you don’t have to pay for car rental insurance in South Africa.
 See our favorite travel credit cards here.

 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
 When you put your car hire on your Chase Sapphire Reserve card you get primary rental car coverage around the world up to $75,000.